Popular Matchings in Complete Graphs: Introduction

 \subsection{Background and related work}

-The first polynomial time algorithm for the stable roommates problem was by Irving~\cite{Irv85} in 1985.
+The first polynomial time algorithm for the stable roommates problem was given by Irving~\cite{Irv85} in 1985.
 Roommates instances that admit stable matchings were characterized in \cite{Tan91}.
 New polynomial time algorithms for the stable roommates problem were given in \cite{Sub94,TS98}.

 Algorithmic questions for popular matchings in bipartite graphs have been well-studied in the last decade~\cite{BIM10,CK16,HK11,HK17,KMN09,Kav12,Kav16}.
 Not much was known on popular matchings in non-bipartite graphs.
 Bir\'o et al.~\cite{BIM10} proved that validating whether a given matching is popular can be done in polynomial time, even when ties are present in the preference lists.
-It was shown in \cite{HK13} that every roommates instance $G = (V,E)$ admits a matching with {\em unpopularity factor} $O(\log|V|)$ and that it is NP-hard to compute a least unpopularity factor matching.
-It was shown in \cite{HK17} that computing a max-weight popular matching in a roommates instance with edge weights is NP-hard, and more recently, that computing a max-size popular matching in a roommates instance is NP-hard~\cite{Kav18}.
+It was shown in \cite{HK13} that every roommates instance on $n$ vertices admits a matching with {\em unpopularity factor} $O(\log n)$ and that it is $\NP$-hard to compute a least unpopularity factor matching.
+It was shown in \cite{HK17} that computing a max-weight popular matching in a roommates instance with edge weights is $\NP$-hard, and more recently, that computing a max-size popular matching in a roommates instance is $\NP$-hard~\cite{BK19}.

-The complexity of the popular roommates problem was open for several years~\cite{BIM10,Cseh17,HK13,HK17,Man2013} and two independent NP-hardness proofs~\cite{FKPZ18,GMSZ18} of this problem were announced very recently.
+The complexity of the popular roommates problem was open for several years~\cite{BIM10,Cseh17,HK13,HK17,Man2013} and two independent $\NP$-completeness proofs~\cite{FKPZ18,GMSZ18} of this problem were shown very recently.
 Interestingly, both these hardness proofs need ``incomplete preference lists'', i.e., the underlying graph is {\em not} complete.
 The reduction in \cite{GMSZ18} is from a variant of the vertex cover problem called the {\em partitioned vertex cover} problem and we discuss the reduction in \cite{FKPZ18} in Section~\ref{sec:tech} below.
 So the complexity status of the popular roommates problem in a complete graph was an open problem and we resolve it here.